superkabuki/threefive_is_SCTE35/README.md

 ## `Heads up`
-<pre>I called this repo threefive3 in an attempt to avoid confusion with my old threefive repo.
+<pre>I called this repo threefive3 in an attempt to avoid confusion with my old threefive repo,
- That has not proven to be the case.
+ and that has not proven to be the case.

  So going forward, <b>it will be threefive and will be released as such.</b>

- To update your threefive3 code to threefive, I suggest  `sed -i 's/threefive3/threefive/g' *.py`

- threefive v3.047 was pushed this morning and is 100% threefive compatible.

- Sorry, I'm not trying to be a dick.
+ To update your threefive3 code to threefive, I suggest  `sed -i 's/threefive3/threefive/g' *.py` I just used sed for m3ufu, x9k3, umzz, gums, showcues, sixfix, the superkabuki packet injection engine, all the examples.
+This code base covers the old threefive interface.If I changed a method name, you can still call it by the old name or the new name.
+For example in the Cue class I renamed <b>encode_as_hex() to just hex()</b>, and you call either one

+ threefive v3.0.49 is on deck, I'm just giving it a smoke test.

+ Some massive performance improvements in v3.0.49

+ * threefive now decodes SCTE-35 from Ten different formats,

+ MPEGTS, Base64, Bytes, Dicts, Hex,HLS, Integers,JSON,XML and XML+Binary.

+ * threefive noww encodes to eight different formats,

+ MPEGTS, Base64, Bytes, Hex, Int, JSON,XML, and Xml+binary

+ * threefive Supports All SCTE-35 HLS Tags.

+ * MPEGTs SCTE-35 packet injection is now twice as fast, I'm using a static CRC table when generating new PMTs.

+ * Xml is super solid.

+* 4391 lines of code, 2014 lines of comments

+ * Cyclomatic Complexity
+ 613 blocks (classes, functions, methods) analyzed.
+ Average complexity: A (2.0163132137030995)

+ * pylint score: 9.62

+ threefive has no opponent.
  . </pre>